This tutorial provides instructions for installing the latest Ubuntu LTS (Long Term Support) version using VirtualBox.

 Common in the developer world: While you may not see many computers sold with a Linux distribution preinstalled at large retailers, Linux distributions are quite common.
 Many devices such as TVs and e-readers are powered by Linux.

 Many of the tools we will use were developed on Linux-based OS.
 This course uses a Linux-based development environment.
-For the sake of uniformity, we'll be using Ubuntu 20.04 LTS which is a Debian-based Linux distribution.
+For the sake of uniformity, we'll be using the latest Ubuntu Desktop LTS which is a Debian-based Linux distribution.

 Before starting, ensure that ...